 Website: http://ginzarengatei.com (Japanese Only)

-Grill Grand, which is founded in 1941 is the best place to visit if you’re craving for omu-hayashi rice and meat dish.
+There are many long-established restaurants in Asakusa, and Grill Grand is one of them.
+Grill Grand, which is founded in 1941, is the best place to visit if you’re craving for omu-hayashi rice and meat dish.
 Their homemade demi-glace sauce is really good and blends with the dish perfectly.
+Although the building looks quite old, inside is well-maintained and spacious seatings make people relaxed.
+You can make your omurice into a set that comes with soup and salad.

 Address: 3-24-6 Asakusa Taito Tokyo